 These first two films are the best of the collection.
 It’s all downhill from here on in.

 Next up we have two tedious films written by Garry Charles and directed by / starring Sønderholm.
 Mother Knows Best would be staggeringly original if no one had ever made Psycho, whilst A Woman Scorned is little more than unconvincing torture.
 Both films feature topless women chained up and abused, but the real torture is for the audience as the bad actors spout reams of terrible dialogue in an effort to cover up the sparsity of the material.
 Horribly shot and devoid of purpose, these two stories are the low point of the film.

 And that’s saying something, given that we end with the thoroughly grubby Genital Genocide, directed by Doug Gehl.
-If the charming title hasn’t put you off, then the story of a death row killer using his final moments to taunt his victim’s families might.
-This is, basically, crude sleaze with lip smacking rape and gore scenes that smacks of desperation.
-I’m all for excess, bad taste and taboo breaking, however this is done so badly that it seems less a challenge to polite society and more of a self-indulgent wank fantasy.
+If the charming title hasn’t put you off, then the story of a death-row killer using his final moments to taunt his victim’s families might.
+This is, basically, crude sleaze with lip-smacking sex and gore scenes that smacks of desperation.
+I’m all for excess, bad taste and taboo-breaking, however, this is done so badly that it seems less a challenge to polite society and more of a self-indulgent wank fantasy.
 That said, the film is pushed up several notches by David C. Hayes’ performance as the lecherous killer.
 He’s a lot better than Sinister Visions deserves.